FHA Loans in California

 FHA Loan Eligibility Requirements in California

 Can you qualify?
 Requirements aren’t that strict.
 That’s the whole point.
 The government wants regular people buying homes, not just the wealthy.
+Compare FHA with other government options like VA loans for veterans (0% down) or USDA loans for eligible rural properties (also 0% down).

 Teachers, firefighters, retail workers – they all get approved.
 Last month helped a barista and rideshare driver buy in Sacramento.
 The barista had better money habits than some six-figure earners I’ve worked with.